-Several decades ago Dr. William Sheldon developed a concept to classify body types and he termed it somatotyping.
+Several decades ago, Dr. William Sheldon developed a concept to classify body types.
+The name he gave his method was somatotyping.

 Dr. Sheldon wasn’t the first to classify body types; but terminology he assigned to different body types along with the findings from his extensive work became the basis for a lot of what is now known about various body types.

 Others have since added research to enhance our understanding of various factors related to body typing.

 If you were not previously aware of the word somatotype, it’ll be one new word to add to your ever expanding vocabulary (while you’re at it, mention it in a few conversations, explain it in a general sense and you’ll have no problem remembering it; you’ll sound super smart in the process when someone says “somato what?”).

 Sheldon’s classifications dealt with three common body types with certain physical and physiological traits.
 His classifications also involved some psychological characteristics associated with each body type; but we’re not discussing the psychological elements in this story.
 Dr. Sheldon classified the following as the three main somatotypes:

 - This body type ranges from a large or wide body structure to someone who is obese.

 - Tend to have a lot of body fat (they definitely have the most of Dr. Sheldon’s three body types).

 - Very buoyant in water and thus can swim relatively well.